mattwilson1024/mocklify/README.md

 > `generatePartial(count: number, factory: PartialMockFactory<T>)`

-The `generatePartial` method is similar to [generate()](#generate), except that the factory function is not required to specify all required properties of the generated object (i.e. it returns `Partial<T>` instead of `T`).
+The `generatePartial` method is similar to [generate()](#generate), except that the factory function is not required to specify all required properties of the generated object up front (i.e. it returns `Partial<T>` instead of `T`).

-This is particularly useful when combined with [transformation operators](#transformation-operators).
+This simplies the process of creating mock objects and is particularly useful when combined with [transformation operators](#transformation-operators).

-In the example below, the factory function only sets up minimal inforamtion about the user (the `id` property) on the assumption that any other properties of importance will be populated later in the pipeline (by transformation operators):
+In the example below, the factory function only sets up minimal information about the user (the `id` property) on the assumption that any other properties of importance will be populated later in the pipeline (by transformation operators):

 ```typescript
 export const PARTIAL_MOCK_USER_FACTORY: PartialMockFactory<IUser> = (index: number): Partial<IUser> => {